 Since you can easily get a refund within that period, we can accurately say their “free” trial lasts 30 days.

-But if you get ExpressVPN through the iTunes and Google Play stores, the trial will only last seven days.
+And if you get ExpressVPN through the iTunes and Google Play stores, the trial will only last 7 days.

-Does ExpressVPN Offer a Referral Option?
+Does ExpressVPN Have a Referral Option?

 Yes, they have a referral program.
 You just send an invite from your ExpressVPN account to the person’s email address.

 So, in a way, you could theoretically “renew” your free trial if you get a friend or more to subscribe to ExpressVPN before your 30-day refund expires.

 Can You Unblock Netflix During the Free Trial?

 Yes.
-Like we already said, there are no limitations since this isn’t technically a trial.
-You already paid for the full service, so you get all the premium perks.
-And unblocking Netflix is one of them.
+As we already said, there are no limitations since this isn’t technically a trial.
+You already paid for the full service, so you get all the premium benefits.

 If you see the Netflix proxy error, though, contact ExpressVPN’s support team or try our troubleshooting guide.